euroscipy/euroscipy_proceedings/papers/bastian_venthur/venthur.rst

 .. class:: abstract

+    A Brain-Computer Interface (BCI) is a system that measures central nervous system activity and translates the recorded data into an output suitable for a computer to use as an input signal.
+Such a BCI system consists of three parts, the signal acquisition, the signal processing and the feedback/stimulus presentation.

-    In this paper we present Wyrm, a toolbox for Brain-Computer Interfacing (BCI) in Python.
+    In this paper we present Wyrm, a signal processing toolbox for BCI in Python.
 Wyrm is applicable to a broad range of neuroscientific problems and cabable for running online experiments in real time and off-line data analysis and visualisation.

 .. class:: keywords